YarikRevich/morse-alphabet/docs/finite-state-machine-design.md

-awaitinput --> awaitinput: "Stop record" button is pressed awaitinput --> recordinput: "Start record" button is pressed recordinput --> awaitinput: "Stop record" button is pressed recordinput --> convertinput: Input data to be converted is provided convertinput --> recordinput: Back to record input to receive new data to be converted convertinput --> awaitinput: "Stop record" button is pressed
+awaitinput --> awaitinput: "Stop record" button is pressed awaitinput --> recordinput: "Start record" button is pressed recordinput --> awaitinput: "Stop record" button is pressed recordinput --> convertinput: "Convert record" button is pressed convertinput --> recordinput: When all the provided data is converted convertinput --> awaitinput: "Stop record" button is pressed
 ```